ryelle/theme-build-tools/readme.md

 ##What is this?

-It's a grunt setup for building WordPress themes.
+It's a grunt setup for building WordPress themes, mainly.
+It also includes these other automation tools:

+- Codesniffer ruleset

 ###What's in it?